Abhaybsingh19w33/SAP/OData/12 Handle Deep Structures using $expand.md

 The expansion can work on multiple associations i.e. Customer Entity and Items Entity Set can be fetched in one request along with SOHeader OR it can work as multi-level associations i.e. SOHeader, SOItems, Products can be fetched in one request.

-The exapnsion can also use multiple and multi-level concepts in single request.
+The expansion can also use multiple and multi-level concepts in single request.

 The method to be redefined are